mancontr/autopanel/README.md

 Usage
 -----

-To try Gitcms, we provide a demo project.
-Just clone [gitcms-app](https://github.com/mancontr/gitcms-app) and use `yarn` and `yarn start`.
+To try AutoPanel, we provide a demo project.
+Just clone [autopanel-app](https://github.com/mancontr/autopanel-app) and use `yarn` and `yarn start`.
 You can use NPM insead, too.
 Either way, the project will start on [localhost:3000](http://localhost:3000).

 Developing
 ----------

-To try your changes in Gitcms, clone this repo and use `yarn link`, then link it in the demo project with `yarn link gitcms`.
+To try your changes in AutoPanel, clone this repo and use `yarn link`, then link it in the demo project with `yarn link autopanel`.
 We also provide a "watch mode" to rebuild the bundle on change, which you can start with `yarn watch`.

 Work in progress
 ----------------

-We're in the middle of a migration to React alpha features: hooks and suspense.

-On src/gitcms we have a context provider, which allows setting the current project, entity type, and id, and passes the aggregated info down, exposing an API which uses them to call the provider/storage and perform all actions.
-These actions throw promises while loading info, just as with `react-cache`.
-The user token and info is saved on the localStorage, and loaded on mount.
+This is alpha software.
+Try it, but don't use it in production yet.

 Known bugs: We don't invalidate caches yet, so entities/lists/... can't get updated.